 Rich and creamy with a hint of raspberry, these truffles are perfect of Valentine's Day, wedding favors and Christmas.
 For gift-giving, present them in mini foil or paper baking cups.
 Photo credit: Katie Goodman from Good Life Eats.

 Place chocolate in large heatproof bowl.
 Set aside.
 Bring cream just to boil in small saucepan on medium heat.
 Pour over chocolate in bowl.
 Let stand 2 minutes.
 Stir until chocolate is melted.
-Add raspberry extract and food color; stir until well blended.
+Add raspberry flavor and food color; stir until well blended.

 Refrigerate 1 hour or until truffle mixture is firm enough to handle.